 Stree Shakti Package for Women Entrepreneurs

-This is the flagship program launched by the State Bank of India to promote women entrepreneurship in India.
-It provides loans to business women.
+This is the flagship program launched by the State Bank of India to promote women’s entrepreneurship in India.
+It provides women business loan.
 Only women-owned businesses come under the definition of MSMEs as per this scheme.
 Besides, only those enterprises in which women own 51 percent or more of the share capital are eligible to benefit from this scheme.
 Women belonging to sectors such as retail trade, manufacturing, or services, and professions such as beautician, chartered accountancy, tailoring, and others can apply for the loan.

 Also Read: 5 Grants For Women-Owned Businesses

 Loan amounts between Rs 50,000 and Rs 25 lakhs can be granted under the scheme—the exact amount will depend on the type of business.
 The maximum amounts are granted under the profile of “profession,” whereas the minimum slab is for “retail” and “manufacturing.”
 Also, a concession of 0.5 percent on the interest rate is provided if the loan amount exceeds Rs 2 lakhs